andriusstank/downhill/intro/part2.md

   Cov v ✕ (PrimFunc _ f) = Cov (f v)
 ~~~

-Function $f$ can be seen as a bilinear function.
+Function $f$ can be seen as a bilinear form.
 If Haskell allowed such notation:

 ~~~ {.haskell}
 (✕ f ✕) :: dv -> u -> R